helix46/ses-catchall-fork/README.md

 4. Runtime: Node.js 14.x
 5. Architecture: x86_64
 6. Click: CREATE FUNCTION
-7. In the code, replace the index.js with the `index.js` from the repo
+7. In the code, replace the index.ts with the `index.ts` from the repo
    1. Update the `config` object with your emails
    2. set `defaultEmail` to the default email user (eg: `greg@agilefrontiers.com`)
    3. set `adminEmail` to the admin user (eg: `admin@agilefrontiers.awsapps.com`)